Melody Music Birmingham is run entirely by volunteers all of whom are either past or present students of Birmingham Conservatoire.

 Michael is Melody Treasurer.
 Well qualified for this role with a PhD in Mathematics from Durham University, Michael was Head of Mathematics at Bishop Vesey's Grammar School in Sutton Coldfield until his retirement.
 He is a keen amateur photographer.

 .Helena works as a lactation consultant both as a volunteer and at Birmingham Women’s Hospital.
 Her son Tom, who has Down’s Syndrome and is now 30, was the catalyst for creating Melody.
 Tom gained so much from learning the piano and Helena wanted other children and young people to have the opportunities he had.
 She has been a trustee since the beginning and is very proud of what Melody has achieved.

 Co-Director Rosie is a music facilitator based in Birmingham, where she has established herself as a specialist in music provision for groups with additional needs.
-Rosie graduated from Birmingham Conservatoire with a BMus (Hons) in Performance, and is currently studying for a Masters of Education in Severe, Profound and Multiple Learning Difficulties.
+Rosie graduated from Birmingham Conservatoire with a BMus (Hons) in Performance, and recently completed a Masters of Education in Severe, Profound and Multiple Learning Difficulties.
 She has a keen interest in research into music education, disability and inclusivity.
 When not making music Rosie enjoys painting, camping and the great outdoors!

 Beth is a registered music therapist who currently teaches on the BA (Hons) Creative and Therapeutic Arts, BA (Hons) Inclusive Education, and MA Music Therapy programmes at the University of South Wales.
 Beth has specialised in providing and researching instrumental tuition for students who have learning disabilities and physical disabilities; and is interested in how the Social Model of Disability can inform music education, music therapy, disability studies and inclusive education.